 - And finally click “Save Private Key…“.
 Save anywhere you want and click “OK“

-Git has two reposotories, one is the local repository(you have it with you) and the other is the remote repository.
+You have to deal with two reposotories for the same project, one is the local repository(you have it with you) and the other is the remote repository(which is on the web).
 And they are not automatically synchronized.
 So, we have our local copy here, lets update it to the servers.

 To make our local project a local repository,